Saturday, November 2, 2024

 Prudhome told him they were working a homicide.
 He paused and asked Daniel if he had anything to do with it.
 Daniel dropped his hands and began talking as if he had been waiting for an opportunity to explain himself.

 Daniel told the detectives someone was threatening him.
-He made four or five reports with the Shreveport Police Department, but since he had a record, no one took him seriously.
-Daniel never explained what kind of threats were made or who made them, he just wanted the detectives to know he was a victim, and his father was the victim of theft.
+He made four or five reports with the Shreveport Police Department, but since he had a criminal record, no one took him seriously.
+Daniel never explained what kind of threats were made or who made them, he just wanted the detectives to know he was a victim.
+He also wanted them to know that his father was the victim of theft.
 Daniel said someone was stealing his dad’s tools, and his dad got mad at him about it.

 On Thursday night around 10 pm, Daniel heard something on his back porch.
 He looked outside and saw Rodney Nordby.
 Rodney and Daniel once shared a cell at Caddo Correction Center.
 Both were drug addicts.
 Both were on parole and unemployed, and both were stuck in a state of perpetual adolescence.